Basel-525k/geofence_foreground_service/README.md

 - notification

 ## Contributing Guidelines
 We welcome contributions from the community.
-If you'd like to contribute to the development of this plugin, please feel free to submit q PR to our GitHub repository.
+If you'd like to contribute to the development of this plugin, please feel free to submit a PR to our GitHub repository.